rsokl/MyGrad/doc/source/index.rst

 neural networks and objective functions, and to tune the parameters of our neural networks using derivative-based (or gradient-based) optimization schemes.

-It should be noted that description of training neural networks , as presented here, only provides a narrow view of deep learning.
+It should be noted that description of training neural networks, as presented here, only provides a narrow view of deep learning.
 Specifically, it describes the supervised learning of an image classification problem.
 While this is sufficient for conveying the utility of auto-differentiation software as a means for training neural networks, there is more nuiance to deep learning than is suggested here.